Litianyu141/Gen-FVGN-steady/README.md

 - **Ref_code/**: Storage location for reference code or dependent code snippets; it may include additional files or modules.
 - **src/**: The core source code directory of the project, including model implementations and training scripts.

-### Top-level Files

-- **.gitignore**: Lists files and folders to be ignored by Git, preventing unnecessary files from being committed to the repository.
-- **env_install_commands.txt**: Records the commands and dependencies required for environment setup.
-If you are running the repository's code for the first time, refer to this file for conda environment installation.
-- **LICENSE**: The project's license agreement, describing the copyright and usage restrictions.
-- **pyrightconfig.json**: Configures settings for Pyright (a TypeScript type checker) to disable Pylance’s type checking and static analysis.
-- **README.md**: The repository’s documentation, including a project overview, installation guide, and usage instructions.

-### Example Code Files

-- **src/train.py**: Pool Training.
-This script loads a number of meshes defined by `dataset_size` in `src/Utils/get_param.py` for solving, and returns data to the CPU after each forward pass.
-- **src/train_all_GPU.py**: All-on-GPU training.
-It loads `params.batch_size` meshes onto the GPU for solving in one go, without transferring them back to the CPU.
-- **src/grad_test.py**: Contains code for gradient reconstruction testing using the Euler Scalar function.
-A key parameter is `params.order`, which determines the order of accuracy for WLSQ gradient reconstruction.
----

 ### Instructions for Mesh dir
 Example mesh files are located in the `mesh_example/` directory.
 You can transfer them to the `datasets/` folder (create it if it does not exist) or leave them in place.
 The specific mesh path is configured in `src/Utils/get_param.py`.